binaryphile/binaryphile.github.io/_posts/2018-07-28-approach-bash-like-a-developer-part-4-failure.md

     arguments being equal or not

-The indentation on the above test is rather artificial...the *describe* and *it* blocks aren't really blocks, they are just regualar bash statements.
+The indentation on the above test is rather artificial...the *describe* and *it* blocks aren't really blocks, they are just regular bash statements.
 However, it is a useful visual reminder to indent this way to remember where things begin and end.